European-XFEL/Karabo/README.md

 ## Building from command-line ###

 The quickest way to build the Karabo framework is by using the auto_build_all.sh script.
 Simply execute:

     ./auto_build_all.sh

 and get informed how to use this script.

+## Formatting compliance

+In order to have your commits accepted by the CI's linting jobs, your modified Python source files must be compliant with `flake8` and `isort` and your modified C++ source files must be compliant with the `clang-format` settings in the `.clang-format` file at the root of the repository.

+The CI linting job currently use `clang-format 13.0.0`.
+Please make sure that you have this version available on your development system.

+There are instructions on how to setup a development system based on Visual Studio Code at [(https://rtd.xfel.eu/docs/karabo/en/latest/tools/vscode.html)](https://rtd.xfel.eu/docs/karabo/en/latest/tools/vscode.html) (which corresponds to file `doc/tools/vscode.rst` in the repository).
+As a result of executing those instructions, you'll have a Conda environment with `clang-format 13.0.0` installed and Visual Studio Code using that `clang-format` instance to format all the C++ source files in the project at save time.

+To manually run the CI linting job on your local system, please execute the following script:

+    $REPO_ROOT/ci/lint

+If you followed the setup instructions for Visual Studio Code, please activate the Conda environment with `clang-format` installed before running the CI linting job:

+    conda activate karabo-cpp

+There is a pre-commit Git hook at `githooks/pre-commit` that you should enable if you want to be warned early about C++ source formatting that will be rejected by the CI lint job.
+To enable that pre-commit hook, please create a symbolic link named `pre-commit` at directory `.git/hooks` referencing `githooks/pre-commit`:

+    ln -s $REPO_ROOT/githooks/pre-commit $REPO_ROOT/.git/hooks/pre-commit

+where `REPO_ROOT` is the path of the root directory of your local Framework repository.

 # Documentation